Updated

 Step-by-Step: Getting Reimbursed

-1. Track Your Business Miles
+1. Track Business Miles

 2. Split Home vs Public Charging